mdn/content/files/en-us/web/css/css_grid_layout/css_grid_and_progressive_enhancement/index.md

 ## Is it safe to use CSS grids for my layout?

+Yes.
 As with any front-end technology choice, the decision to use CSS Grid Layout will come down to the browsers your site visitors are typically using.
-If they tend to use up-to-date versions of Firefox, Chrome, Opera, and Safari, then it would make sense to start using CSS grids once those browsers update.
-If your site serves a market sector that is tied to older browsers, however, it may not make sense yet.
-However, my suggestion is not to make assumptions based on how new specifications have been rolled out in browsers in the past.
-CSS Grid Layout is very different, in terms of the amount of time it has been in development, and the work of the various browser vendors to ensure that what ships works in the same way for everyone.
+If your site serves a market sector that is tied to older browsers, you may consider the above `-ms-` fallback for IE.

 ## Starting to use Grid in production

 It is worth noting that you do not have to use grid in an _all or nothing_ way.
-You could start by enhancing elements in your design with grid, that could otherwise display using an older method.
+Start by enhancing elements in your design with grid, that could otherwise display using an older method.
 Overwriting of legacy methods with grid layout works surprisingly well, due to the way grid interacts with these other methods.

 ### Floats

-We have typically used [floats](/en-US/docs/Learn/CSS/CSS_layout/Floats) to create multiple column layouts.
-If you have floated an item, which is also a grid item in a supporting browser, the float will no longer apply to the item.
-The fact is that _a grid item takes precedence._ In the example below, I have a simple media object.
-In a non-supporting browser, I use {{cssxref("float")}}, however I have also defined the container as a grid container, in order to use the alignment properties that are implemented in CSS Grids.
+[Floats](/en-US/docs/Learn/CSS/CSS_layout/Floats) used to be used to create multiple column layouts.
+If you're supporting an old codebase with floated layouts, there will be no conflict.
+Grid items ignore the float property; the fact is that _a grid item takes precedence._ In the example below, I have a simple media object.
+If the {{cssxref("float")}} is not removed from legacy CSS, as the container is a grid container, it's OK.
+We can use the alignment properties that are implemented in CSS Grids.

 The {{cssxref("float")}} no longer applies, and I can use the CSS Box Alignment property {{cssxref("align-self")}} to align my content to the end of the container: